UPDATED: November 2019

 Gerry became National Caucus Chair in 1984, a huge responsibility considering it remains the largest caucus in Canadian history.
 He was elevated to cabinet during that term, but, incredibly to me, Gerry lost his seat in 1988 at the very moment he was poised to move up into the senior cabinet ranks.
 He would have been the senior B.C. minister with huge clout.
 BCers often choose protest over pragmatism.
-He would be appointed to the Senate, serve as president of the Progressive Conservative Party in the dark years, and be an early mover on brining the PCs and Reform/Alliance parties together.
+He would be appointed to the Senate, serve as president of the Progressive Conservative Party in the dark years, and be an early mover on bringing the PCs and Reform/Alliance parties together.

 A B.C. prime minister… briefly